kimbliu/kimbliu.github.io/_pages/teaching.md

 An introduction to classical thermodynamics and transport with engineering applications.
 First and second laws; closed and open systems; properties of a pure substance; availability and irreversibility; generalized thermodynamic relations; gas and vapor power cycles; propulsion; mixtures; combustion and thermochemistry; chemical equilibrium; momentum and heat transfer including boundary layers with applications to internal and external flows.

-<br/><br/><br/>

-#### SeeME
-Director of Teacher Training, Stanford University
-2019 - 2024

-Created and taught workshops for Stanford graduate students on hwo to plan interesting and accessible classes for middle- and high-school students in the surrounding community.
-Workshops were created in collaboration with the Stanford [Center for Teaching and Learning](https://ctl.stanford.edu/) using evidence-based and inclusive learning and teaching practices.